Cinco de Mayo Facebook posts – Spice up your social media

 We understand that Cinco de Mayo is not a celebration of Mexican Independence.
 It’s not even really a holiday in Mexico.
 Luckily for us, here in America — where we like any reason to celebrate — it is a holiday!

-Post!
+Cinco de Mayo Facebook posts are a great place to start!
 If you don’t put content on your Facebook, Twitter, Instagram or other social media pages, you will not get seen.
 Period.
-End of story.
 Social media only works if it’s active – if you’re actively adding content or continually running ads (we can help you with the ads).
 Your customers are using social as part of their buying / decision-making process – they want to get a feel for who you are.
 Don’t let them think you’re nothing but a blank, forgotten page.

 Posting content on holidays should be an essential part of your social media marketing plan.
 Holiday posts are easy to personalize, have fun and provide opportunities to engage with your followers.
 Ask how people are choosing to celebrate (like what their favorite Mexican dish is), or something else that sparks discussion and activity on your page.